-This section takes discussion from the preceding sections on FireSmart Disciplines and summarizes recommendations for the Regional District of Nanaimo (RDN) to consider pursuing.
+This section takes discussion from the preceding sections on FireSmart Disciplines and summarizes recommendations for the Regional District to consider pursuing.
 Successful implementation of the Community Wildfire Resiliency Plan requires a strategy for implementation, tracking mechanisms for success, and a schedule for revisiting issues left unresolved.
 The Action Plan follows the SMART criteria for outlining potential initiatives: